Before we embark on the next phase of our adventure, Sue looks back on the Tom Baker years…

 Me: Here’s a very odd question from Richard Lyth: “If Adventures With the Wife In Space was made into a movie, who should play yourself, Neil and Nicol?”

 Sue: It’d be a very boring movie.
-OK, I’d get Jenny Eclair to play me.
+Okay, I’d get Jenny Eclair to play me.
 Does she count as an actress?
 I would have said Ewan McGregor for you five years ago, but now it’d probably have to be Ian from EastEnders.
 And Nicol looks like Katie Holmes, not that Katie Holmes needs the money.

 Me: JB from Chicago has opted for this old chestnut: “Snog, Shag or Kill – Murray Gold, Dudley Simpson, and the BBC Radiophonic Workshop.”